usarscotus/legal-directory/frcp/rule_87.md

 (a) Notice by Publication.

-(i) When Publication Is Required .
+&nbsp;&nbsp;(i) When Publication Is Required .
 A judgment of forfeiture may be entered only if the government has published notice of the action within a reasonable time after filing the complaint or at a time the court orders.
 But notice need not be published if:

 &nbsp;&nbsp;&nbsp;&nbsp;(A) the defendant property is worth less than $1,000 and direct notice is sent under Rule G(4)(b) to every person the government can reasonably identify as a potential claimant; or